swartchris8/swartchris8.github.io/_posts/2022-07-10-art-of-delegation.md

 -- Say no --

 I don't like saying no and blocking a problem.
 Coming from a technical background requests can be extremely difficult or technically impossible in these cases I think managing expectations and giving alternative options is a key.
 I would also rather put less impactful ideas on the backlog then just rejecting them.
-I prefer if Santi and Hector my cofounders can trust me with solutions to challengtes rather than rejecting ideas.
+I prefer if Santi and Hector, my cofounders, can trust me with solutions to challenges rather than rejecting ideas.

 -- Reprioritise my responsibilities --